Carnagion/dissertation/diss/diss.typ

         &i in F, j in F, i != j } $ <overlapping-windows>
 ]

-It is then possible to impose the following precedence and separation constraints on every pair of distinct aircraft using @separated-windows, @disjoint-windows, and @overlapping-windows:
+It is then possible to impose the following precedence and separation constraints on every pair of distinct aircraft in these sets, corresponding to @certain-precedence, @complete-order-separation, and @overlapping-window-separation in the model:

 #multi-equation[
     $ &gamma_(i, j) = 1 &forall (i, j) in F_S union F_D $